Sisters Leadership Development Initiative (SLDI)

 - network with other alumnae and their mentees.

 Since the programs inception in 2007:

-- SLDI has served almost 1,600 sisters through technology and leadership development workshops.
+- SLDI has served over 1,600 sisters through technology and leadership development workshops.

-- SLDI participants and alumna have raised over $10M in grants for their communities.
+- SLDI alumnae and their mentees have raised over $10M in grants for their communities.

 Invest in Sisters Leadership Development Initiative (SLDI)